augustovictor/guides/Architecture.md

             - Grouping of related elements that comprise the entirety of your solution;
             - Sometimes can be a sandalone application that is part of the solution;
         - Module
-            - Logical separation of responsability
+            - Dedicated to a single logical area of responsability;
             - Grouping of other modules or components;
             - Responsabilities are easyily understood by team;
         - Component
             - Execution units in our solution;
             - Independently deployable software;
             - Designed to be pluggable;
+            - Should be loosely coupled;
             - Defined by their interfaces and behaviors;
 - Focus on the pieces that are difficult and costly to change;
 - Architectural design is performed until it reaches the point where the development team can begin their work;